alex-lt-kong/the-nitty-gritty/c-cpp/common/03_disassembly/README.md

     * `call` instruction does the following things:
         1. it `push`es the return address (i.e., the address of the instruction immediately after the `call` instruction.
-In the example, the address being `push`ed is `1193`) to the stack.
+In the example, the address being `push`ed is `1193`) to the call stack.
         1. it `jmp`s to the address of being called.
 In the above example, `1135`.
 Internally, it sets the `eip` register to `1135`.
-        * Note that `call` instruction only saves return address (e.g., `1193` ) to the stack but it does not create a new stack frame.
+        * Note that `call` instruction only saves return address (e.g., `1193` ) to the call stack but it does not create a new stack frame.
 The new stack frame is created by the callee itself at `1135` and `1136`.
 More one stack frame set up will be explained in the next section (about `enter` and `leave)